CBD for Cats with Cancer

 CBD OIL FOR CATS WITH CANCER

 CBD for cats has several effects.
-The ability of CBD to interact with the endocannabinoid system is what makes it work.
+The way that CBD interacts with the ECS (endocannabinoid system) is what makes it work.
 CBD oil for cats may help with cancer treatments and the many symptoms that encompass cancer treatments.
 In studies, CBD has slowed down tumor growth.

-CBD has shown powerful anti-proliferative and pro-apoptotic effects on a wide variety of cancer types in cultured cancer cell lines and mice tumor models, as evidenced by the research available.
+Available research on CBD has shown powerful anti-proliferative and pro-apoptotic effects on a wide variety of cancer types in cultured cancer cell lines and mice tumor models.
 On the other hand, CBD has a softer effect on normal cells from the same tissue/organ.
-The anti-tumor mechanisms differ depending on the type of tumor, ranging from cell cycle arrest to autophagy to cell death or a combination of these processes.
+The anti-tumor mechanisms differ depending on the type of tumor, ranging from cell cycle arrest to cell death or a combination of these processes.

 Cannabinoids, particularly cannabidiol (CBD), which does not have the psychoactive effects of D9-tetrahydrocannabinol (THC), may have an antitumorigenic impact according to a growing body of research.
 These include anti-proliferative and pro-apoptotic actions, which may disrupt several tumor-related activities in cancer growth.
-However, additional proof from cancer clinical studies is required.
+However, additional proof from cancer clinical studies is required to help find CBD's place in treating this disease.

 IS CBD SAFE FOR CATS WITH CANCER?